 Do you believe you are personally protected?
 Think again, if your company is not set up properly it opens up the possibility of losing your home or other personal assets.
 This is known as ‘piercing the corporate veil’.
 Are you still running your business as a sole proprietor?
 Are you loose with personal expenditures vs real company expenses?
 For example, if it appears to a judge you have deliberately run your company into debt you can be held personally responsible.

 Proper insurance is also essential to protect yourself from lawsuits.
 Get advice from your trusted lawyer, CPA, commercial insurance consultants and other mentors in your industry on the types of insurance your company requires.
 Being insured is one thing, but being properly insured is what is going to protect you.

 “It’s going beyond the traditional hot job sectors of tech and health care at this point.
-Truck driver might be a harder job to fill right now than software developer,” says Tim Sackett, an HR blogger and president of HRU Technical Resources.
+The truck driver might be a harder job to fill right now than a software developer,” says Tim Sackett, an HR blogger, and president of HRU Technical Resources.
 “I actually have hiring managers say to me, ‘Just find us people who will actually show up and work’ — and these are for professional jobs.”

 Many companies are providing more perks such as free lunches or gym memberships to help recruit and retain employees.
 In the IT space, companies are offering sign-on bonuses, paying relocation costs, free medical and dental insurance, company-paid mobile or car plan and even unlimited vacation.

 We all know getting a business loan isn’t like it used to be.
 Only 21% of companies applying for a commercial loan at a traditional bank get approved.
 There is a dizzying array of ‘loan’ products out there from the incredibly high rates of an MCA/ACH loan to online small business lenders offering cash to high-risk companies with approvals right online.
 Of course, this is a house of financial cards ready to come crashing down.